wiktordablju/obsidian-vault/README.md

-All in polish, my personal notes about programming in general and stuff for school, my second brain
+All in polish, my personal notes about programming in general and stuff for school, my second brain.